dzekelid/tracks/_listings/soundcloud/tracks-track-id-secret-token-json-get.md

 ---
 swagger: "2.0"
 info:
-  title: SoundCloud
+  title: SoundCloud Get Track Secret Token
-  description: Access, host, upload, and comment on audio.
+  description: Returns the secret token for a track by track id.
+This resource can
+    only be used by the track owner.
   version: 1.0.0
 host: api.soundcloud.com
 basePath: /